BRAD and BURA

 New academic staff must register for access to BRAD when their Brunel network username and password has been assigned.
 Please email email@example.com with your job title, department and staff/payroll ID number.
 An account will then be be set up for you.

-Brunel University Research Archive (BURA) showcases Brunel's research outputs.
-Research contained within BURA is open access, although some publications may be subject to publisher imposed embargoes.
-All awarded PhD theses are also archived on BURA.
+Research contained within BURA is open access, although are subject to copyright restrictions.
+Some publications may be subject to embargo by publishers and usually these are temporary, typically ranging from 6-24 months.
+All awarded doctoral theses and some higher degrees (MPhil, MRes) are also archived on BURA.